palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 To find Configuration Cache problems:

 1. Run `./gradlew build --configuration-cache`
-2. Find the configuration cache problems in the output.
-If there are no problems, congratulations!
-Your build is Configuration Cache compatible.
+2. Check the output for any problems.
+If none appear, great!
+Your build is compatible.
 3. If not, fix the problems.
 4. Run `./gradlew build --configuration-cache` again.
-In our experience, this uncovers more problems that weren't there in (1).
+In our experience, this reveals additional issues not seen in the first run.

-The problems you find in step (2) are usually one of two kinds:
+The problems typically fall into three categories:

 1. **external process started `/usr/bin/git --version`**
 2. **cannot serialize object of type `org.gradle.api.internal.project.DefaultProject`, a subtype of `org.gradle.api.Project`, as these are not supported with the configuration cache**
+3. **invocation of `Task.project` at execution time is unsupported**

 The first error occurs when you start external processes without using `ExecOperations`.
-Gradle wants to know about external processes
+Gradle wants to know about external processes, so it can do up-to-date checks.

-The second error occurs when you pass large, mutable Gradle types into tasks — Gradle, Settings, Project, SourceSet, Configuration.
-To solve this, you can either explicitly declare your inputs in tasks (take in Property\<String\> for project version, instead of accessing project.version within a task), or you can inject a service which contains the information/operation you need.
+The second and third errors occur because Gradle tasks shouldn't take mutable types as input — Gradle, Settings, Project, SourceSet, or Configuration.
+Having these as inputs limits task concurrency (what if two tasks mutate a `Project` concurrently?) and prevents Gradle from serializing task inputs into the cache (they are too large to be serialized).

+To solve the second and third errors, you can
+- Declare the smallest "surface area" your task needs as task input, e.g. take in `Property<String>` for project version, instead of accessing `project.version`
+- [Inject a service](https://docs.gradle.org/current/userguide/service_injection.html) which provides the information/operation you need

 ## Solving Configuration Cache problems

-Let's look at an example of
+Let’s walk through fixing a task incompatible with the Configuration Cache.

 ### Before:

-- `ZstdCompressTask` is already a gradle-managed type
+- `ZstdCompressTask` is already a [Gradle managed type](managed-types-and-properties.md)
 - `ZstdCompressor` is a POJO.
 - `ZstdCompressor`  starts an external process, causing the configuration cache to fail: **external process started**
 - Furthermore, `ZstdCompressTask` is calling `getProject()` at build time, causing another configuration cache failure: **cannot serialze object of type `org.gradle.api.internal.project.DefaultProject`**